Skip to content

 You also can’t legally drive on a public road if your car is SORN.
 There is one exception to this - if you drive to a pre-arranged MOT appointment and don’t stop on the way for any reason.

-Can you leave a taxed but uninsured car on the road?
+Can I leave a taxed but uninsured car on the road?

 No, you can’t leave an uninsured car on a public road, regardless of whether it is taxed or not.
 Continuous Insurance Enforcement came into force in 2011.
 This rule means all cars must be insured unless a SORN is in place.

-You can’t buy temporary car tax in the UK.
+No, you can’t buy temporary car tax in the UK.
 You have to tax your vehicle for a year.
-This can be paid for upfront in a lump sum (the cheapest option), in two six-monthly lump sums or monthly via direct debit.
+This can be paid for:

 If you sell your car, you can apply to the DVLA for any remaining car tax to be refunded.
 This will be refunded in full calendar months only.